nginxinc/nginx-ingress-workshops/Plus/labs/lab8/readme.md

 ### Configure Grafana Data Sources

-1. Once logged in, from the left panel you need to click on `Configuration -> Data sources` and add `Prometheus` as a data source.
+1. Once logged in, from the left panel you need to click on `Connections -> Data sources` and add `Prometheus` as a data source.

     ![Add Prometheus DS](media/lab8_grafana_add_prometheus.png)